Black Jack (horse): Career

 Army Major General Philip C. Wehle was the Commanding General of the Military District of Washington during those state funerals, except for LBJ.
-At that time Army Major General James Bradshaw Adamson served as commanding general.
+For Johnson, it was Army Major General James Bradshaw Adamson served as commanding general.
 It was just after that funeral Black Jack was retired.

 Death and burial

 Black Jack died after a 29-year military career on February 6, 1976.
-He was cremated, with his remains laid to rest in a plot at Fort Myer, Virginia, on Summerall Field; his final resting place lies 200 feet (60 m) northeast of the flagpole in the southeast corner of the parade field.
-He is one of four horses in United States history to be buried with Full Military Honors, the others being Chief, Sergeant Reckless, and Comanche.
+He was cremated, with his remains laid to rest with full military honors in a plot at Fort Myer, Virginia, on Summerall Field; his final resting place lies 200 feet (60 m) northeast of the flagpole in the southeast corner of the parade field.

+He is one of four horses in United States history to be buried with Full Military Honors: